vruusmann/blog/_posts/2015-02-06-jpmml_model_api_transform_measure.md

 author: vruusmann
 ---

-Java (programming language-) agent is a JVM service that is based on the [Java Instrumentation API] (http://docs.oracle.com/javase/7/docs/api/java/lang/instrument/package-summary.html).
+Java (programming language-) agent is a JVM service that is based on the [Java Instrumentation API](http://docs.oracle.com/javase/7/docs/api/java/lang/instrument/package-summary.html).
 Java agents are loaded into the JVM and activated before any Java application code is loaded.
 Therefore, Java agents have the unique ability to monitor and/or control the complete life-cycle of Java applications.
 This is typically achieved by modifying the definitions of Java class files.

 ### SAX Locator information ###

-The [JPMML-Model] (https://github.com/jpmml/jpmml-model) library provides a class model that is rooted at abstract class `org.dmg.pmml.PMMLObject`.
+The [JPMML-Model](https://github.com/jpmml/jpmml-model) library provides a class model that is rooted at abstract class `org.dmg.pmml.PMMLObject`.
 This class declares a single field `locator`, whose responsibility is to hold SAX Locator information.
-Different JAXB runtimes are able to discover and initialize this field in a completely automated fashion, because it is marked with appropriate proprietary annotations (eg. `com.sun.xml.bind.annotation.XmlLocation` for [GlassFish Metro implementation] (https://jaxb.java.net/), `org.eclipse.persistence.oxm.annotations.XmlLocation` for [EclipseLink MOXy implementation] (https://eclipse.org/eclipselink/moxy.php)).
+Different JAXB runtimes are able to discover and initialize this field in a completely automated fashion, because it is marked with appropriate proprietary annotations (eg. `com.sun.xml.bind.annotation.XmlLocation` for [GlassFish Metro implementation](https://jaxb.java.net/), `org.eclipse.persistence.oxm.annotations.XmlLocation` for [EclipseLink MOXy implementation](https://eclipse.org/eclipselink/moxy.php)).

 Application developers can access SAX Locator information using the interface `org.dmg.pmml.HasLocator`.